Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 * [AI Engine Documentation](https://docs.xilinx.com/search/all?filters=Document_ID~%2522UG1076%2522_%2522UG1079%2522&content-lang=en-US)

-To build and run the Lenet tutorial, you will need the following tools downloaded/installed:
+To build and run the LeNet tutorial, you will need the following tools downloaded/installed:

 * Install the [Vitis Software Platform 2023.1](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation)

-* Obtain a license to enable Beta Devices in Xilinx tools (to use the `xilinx_vck190_base_202310_1` platform)
+* Obtain a license to enable Beta Devices in AMD tools (to use the `xilinx_vck190_base_202310_1` platform)

 * Obtain licenses for AI Engine tools